florist-notes/inclusion-rss-fellow/README.md

 Inspiring lines: You cannot learn everything by reading papers, you have to make mistakes and fail.
 Work on fixture optimization and virtual fixtures are to be done.</small>

 - RSS 2020, Early Career Award Keynote + Q&A: Luca Carlone (MIT) [[Video](https://youtu.be/nfZGSMb01Yo)]<br />
 <small><b>Topic :: The Future of Robot Perception : Certifiable Algorithms and Real-time High-level Understanding.</b> Luca is the Director of [Spark Lab, MIT](http://web.mit.edu/sparklab/) : Sensing Perception Autonomy and Robot Kinetics.
 Saprk Lab mostly works on Robust Perception, Localization and Mapping (Lidar-based SLAM & Certifiable Algorithms); High level scene understanding (Spatial AI) - Kimera: Metrics-Semantic SLAM [[ 3D Dynamic Scene Graphs: Actionable Spatial Perception with Places, Objects, and Humans ](https://arxiv.org/abs/2002.06289) - [3D Scene Understanding RSS'20](https://youtu.be/nDmkjt6aU2Y) ].
-<b>Spatial Perception :</b> Using sensor data into an internal model that the robot can use.<br />
+<b>Spatial Perception :</b> Using sensor data into an internal model that the robot can use.
+Luca's work include [One Ring to Rule Them All: Certifiably Robust Geometric Perception with Outliers](https://arxiv.org/abs/2006.06769), [Monitoring and Diagnosability of Perception Systems](https://arxiv.org/abs/2005.11816) etc.<br />
 <b>Key Takeaways from this talk :</b> In order to get low failure rates (e.g < 1e-7) and performance gaurantees, we need to rethink current perception algorithms [Certifiable Perception Algorithms].
 We need a theory of robust spatial perception: how to connect robust algorithms into a robust system? <br /><br />
 <img src="./research_img/lucatalk.PNG"> <br />
 Image-based object localization: perception issues.
 ISSUE 1: front-end (hand-crafted or deep learned) can fail in unexpected ways (not uncommon to have >90% outlier).
 ISSUE 2: back-end may fail if there are many outliers.<br />